 At the February 21, 2024 FTA/PMOC monthly meeting with TJPA, the PMOC requested that TJPA commence more detailed cost reporting against the established project budget.
 This approach would be similar to the current TJPA schedule reporting that includes a detailed quantitative monthly update with a narrative that discusses changes, impacts of current and anticipated project issues and use of contingency.
-TJPA responded that the incoming PMCM consultant will be developing this reporting for the project cost as a key initial task when the consultant is mobilized, which occurred during July 2024.
+TJPA responded at that time that the incoming PMCM consultant will be developing this reporting for the project cost as a key initial task when the consultant is mobilized, which occurred during July 2024.
+Since then, TJPA and the PMCM have been actively setting up the cost reporting system.
+Working with the FTA, the PMOC will establish the cost reporting details.